Making Reflection Happen

 What to record?

 The list, and if you use a spreadsheet, should have dates, course activity names, organisations, indications of certificates, objectives with a dossier containing the evidence.
 Because the experience associated with CPD is so wide the professional organisations and regulatory bodies maintain a relaxed view.
 One can recall that it was expected that you should have read a journal within six months.
 Today with social media reports and hyperlinks most busy people find reading and clinical work not easy to fit it.

-Staying up to date with reading is complex an requires time and discipline (click).
+Staying up to date with reading is complex an requires a discipline (staying up to date).
 The legal view might appear woolly.
 This Bodlein article dates to 2016 and therefore has some useful background material.
-Reading a journal is not always essential, but the information covering a change in practice is vital to take note.
-You may have six months perhaps legally to have read the article but if it is life changing, then it is important to have taken on board the information as early as possible.
+Reading a journal is not always essential, but the information covering a change in practice is vital to take note of.
+You may have six months perhaps legally to have read the article but if it is life changing then it is important to have taken on board the information as early as possible.
 If you have a website used for patients, this can be a useful place to make a comment if it relates to safety or standards.

 This article looks at CPD in developing countries as part of our interest in the subject.
-(Click here)
+(CPD Healthworkers

 We are now reminded that information is as likely to come from e-newsletters as it is from Journals and magazines, e-mails sent out as warning notices.
 Keeping your e-mail address current is important.
 While NHS e-mail addresses are fine for those working in the same sector, spam creates a problem which can divert important notices.

 It is important to have at least one reliable journal source.
 We can scan contents quickly and identify material that we should prioritise.
 The responsibility falls to the organisation first who should have a good radar, but also members who should work with their professional body to feed information into the organisation.